 \textbf{Comparison Baselines} We compare our method with three baselines: DropEdge~\citep{rong2020dropedge}, DropNode~\citep{10.5555/3294771.3294869,abs-1801-10247,10.5555/3327345.3327367}, and Baseline.
 For the Baseline model, we use two popular GNN network architectures: GCNs~\citep{kipf2017semi} and GINs~\citep{xu2018how}.
 GCNs use spectral-based convolutional operation to learn spectral features of graph through message aggregation, leveraging a normalized adjacency matrix.
 In the experiments, we use the GCN with Skip Connection~\citep{7780459} as that in~\citep{li2019deepgcns}.
 Such Skip Connection empowers the GCN to benefit from deeper layers in a GNN.
 We denote this GCN as ResGCN.
 The GIN represents the state-of-the-art GNN architecture.
 It leverages the nodes' spatial relations to aggregate neighbor features.
 For both ResGCN and GIN, we use their implementations in the PyTorch Geometric platform~\footnote{https://github.com/pyg-team/pytorch\_geometric}.

-We note that, in this paper, we aim to identify the issue of the \collision$ $ and its impact, instead of establishing a new state-of-the-art accuracy.
+We note that, in this paper, we aim to study the overaggressive graph augmentation issue in edge and node manipulation.
 Therefore, we compare our method with commonly used data augmentation baselines DropEdge and DropNode.
 We believe that, our method is also useful for advanced graph data augmentation strategies, which we will leave for future studies.

 \textbf{Detailed Settings} We follow the evaluation protocol and hyperparameters search of GIN~\citep{xu2018how} and DropEdge~\citep{rong2020dropedge}.
 In detail, we evaluate the models using 10-fold cross validation, and compute the mean and standard deviation of three runs.
 Each fold is trained with 350 epochs with AdamW optimizer~\citep{KingmaB14}.
 The initial learning rate is decreased by half every 50 epochs.
 The hyper-parameters searched for all models on each dataset are as follows: (1) initial learning rate $\in$ \{0.01, 0.0005\}; (2) hidden unit of size 64; (3) batch size $\in$ \{32, 128\}; (4) dropout ratio after the dense layer $\in$ \{0, 0.5\}; (5) drop ratio in DropNode and DropEdge $\in$ \{20\%, 40\%\}, (6) number of layers in GNNs $\in$ \{3, 5, 8, 16, 32, 64, 100\}.
 For \soft, $\lambda$, the percentage of soft edges, is 20\%, and the soft edge weights are uniformly sampled from (0, 1), unless otherwise specified.
 Following GIN~\citep{xu2018how} and DropEdge~\citep{rong2020dropedge}, we report the case giving the best 10-fold average cross-validation accuracy.
 Our experiments use a NVIDIA V100/32GB GPU.